Zont-Innovation/Custom-Sitecore-MCP-Server/README.md

 ## 📖 **Usage Examples**

 Ask Claude:
-- *"Replace all field values 'SiteCore' to 'Sitecore' under /sitecore/content/Zont"*
+- *"Replace all field values 'Sitecore' to 'Zont Digital' under /sitecore/content/Zont"*
 - ... any other tool you may want to implement

 ## 🔧 **Commands**